dev-d-e/aht/README.md

 * "body" element is grid layout.
 There is only one "body" element in conforming documents.

-set "column" attribute and "row" attribute with segments or number, child elements can be located in body, these position are calculated by segments array or column number.
+set "column" attribute and "row" attribute with number or points or segments, child elements can be located in body.

 * "area" element is grid layout. it has "class","id","width","height","column","row"... attributes.